JuliaGraphics/Luxor.jl/docs/src/examples.md

 # preview()
 ```

-The main type (apart from the Drawing) is the Point, an immutable composite type containing `x` and `y` fields.
+The Point type is an immutable composite type containing `x` and `y` fields that specify a 2D point.

 ## Working interactively

 If you want to work interactively, you can use an environment such as a Jupyter notebook or the Juno IDE, and load Luxor at the start of a session.
 The first drawing will take a few seconds, because the Cairo graphics engine needs to warm up.
 Subsequent drawings are then much quicker.
-(This is true of much graphics and plotting work, of course.
-And if you're working in the REPL, after your first drawing subsequent drawings will be much quicker.)
+(This is true of much graphics and plotting work, of course, as Julia compiles functions when they're first encountered, and calls the compiled versions thereafter.)

 ![Jupyter](assets/figures/jupyter-star.png)